DallanQ/lotr_duel_for_middle_earth/Manual.md

 At the start of each chapter (1, 2, then 3), place cards from the corresponding chapter **in the central play area**, following the diagram below (reminder on the sides of the box).
 Be careful, since certain cards are placed faceup and others facedown.
 Place the 3 remaining cards, facedown, in the discard.

-> tan and dark brown cards arranged in 3 sections.
+> image of a tan and dark brown cards arranged in 3 sections.
 First in, upward pyramid form, second in downward pyramid form and thirdly both small upward and and downward pyramid form.
 Each arranged card is labelled chapter 1-3.

 ### Turn overview (page 3)